datastax/csharp-driver/README.md

-# C# DataStax Enterprise Driver
+# DataStax Enterprise C# Driver

-This driver is built on top of [C# CQL driver for Apache Cassandra][cassandra-driver] and provides the following additions for DataStax Enterprise:
+This driver is built on top of [DataStax C# driver for Apache Cassandra][cassandra-driver] and provides the following additions for [DataStax Enterprise][dse]:

+* `IAuthenticator` implementations that use the authentication scheme negotiation in the server-side `DseAuthenticator`.
+* [DSE graph][dse-graph] integration.
 * Serializers for geospatial types which integrate seamlessly with the driver.
-* DSE graph integration.
-* `IAuthenticator` implementations that use the authentication scheme negotiation in the server-side `DseAuthenticator`.

-The C# DataStax Enterprise Driver can be used solely with DataStax Enterprise.
+The DataStax Enterprise C# Driver can be used solely with DataStax Enterprise.
 Please consult [the license](#license).